changetocoding/TheBetaGitbook/lesson-plans/introduction.md

   * Write a js file and link to html

     _Class Ex_ Everyone in class do that
+* Live server:
-* Live server _Class Ex_ Install liveserver plugin and demonstrate how to use to display live updating data. \(By e.g. changing the colour of a page\) [Live Server VS extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+_Class Ex_ Install liveserver plugin and demonstrate how to use to display live updating data. \(By e.g. changing the colour of a page\)
+[Live Server VS extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 Instructions there for how to start it up

 ### Class Experiment \(30 minutes\):